 Alongside the obligatory eggs and chocolate, Italians also serve many regional specialities at Easter.
 In Lombardy it is traditional to provide Colomba, a dove shaped sweet bread made from almonds, sugar and eggs.

-Find out more about Lakes and Mountains holidays to Italy: here.
+Find out more about our Easter holidays to Italy: here.

 Discover more holidays in Italy with our friends over at Inghams Italy: here.